f-104/jobert/README.md

 Query `POST`/`PUT` requests containing an invalid choice of radius are refused.

 Debugging information is logged to `scrape.log`.
-In the docker-compose implementation, this file is located at `/jobert/scrape.log` within the `scrape` container.
+In the Docker implementation, this file is located at `/jobert/scrape.log` within the `scrape` container.

+It is recommended in most cases that older jobs be periodically removed from the `job` table within the database.
+If such functionality is desired, the simplest way to accomplish this would be to utilize the [MySQL Event Scheduler](https://dev.mysql.com/doc/refman/5.7/en/event-scheduler.html) within the MySQL Docker container.

 ## Roadmap
 - [X] Core API functionality